-11 Things That Should Never, Ever End Up in Your Washing Machine
+11 Things That Should Never End Up in Your Washing Machine

 Trust us, it’s worth the extra effort of making sure these things never end up in your next load of laundry.

 Nothing is worse than shrunken clothes and a broken washing machine.
-Fortunately, we know how to un-shrink cotton, cashmere, synthetic fibers, and denim and why those fabrics shrink in the first place.
 But repairing a damaged washing machine is a whole other story—and a costly one, at that.
 To save yourself time and money, make sure these things never end up in the wash.

 It’s happened to all of us.
 You’re at the grocery store, pay in cash, and get your change back, only to quickly stuff it in your pocket so you don’t hold up the rest of the line.
 Next thing you know, your washing machine is a tad louder than it should be and all of those coins are going for a swim in the washer.
 Those little pieces of metal might seem harmless, but they can cause some serious damage to your washing machine. “[Coins] can damage the fins on the drain pump if they make it past the filter,” says James Peters, Kenmore Laundry Product Manager.
 “Emptying pockets is the solution.”
 They could also get stuck in a drain pipe and block it so the water doesn’t drain or they might even shatter the glass of a front-loading washer.
 Or worse, they could damage the drum and puncture the outer tank, which could cost hundreds and hundreds of dollars to fix.
-In fact, it might even be cheaper to buy a brand new washing machine at that point, according to Daily Mail.
-(We bet you didn’t know it’s totally OK to put these 16 things in the washing machine, though.)
+In fact, it might even be cheaper to buy a brand new washing machine at that point, according to the Daily Mail.
+Find out the 16 things that are totally OK to put in the washing machine, though.

 If you have a furry friend, there’s a good chance you can vouch for that fact that pet hair seems to show up everywhere.
 On your jacket?
 Check.
 On your rugs?
 Check.
 All over your bed?
 Double check.
 And the worst part?
 All that hair can clump together in the washing machine, which can clog its drain pumps and stick to the sides of the wash cylinder, William Bittner, vice president of North American sales at Speed Queen, a company that makes both commercial and residential washers, told Consumer Reports.
-(You’ll definitely want to take note of these clever ways to keep tricky household items clean.)
+Don’t miss these 10 mistakes you might be making when you do your laundry.

 Andy Dean Photography/Shutterstock

 While sneakers are usually A-OK to run through the wash, trying to wash running shoes can end up being a pretty expensive mistake, especially if they end up shrinking.
 If you must wash your running shoes and their tag says they’re machine-safe, Livestrong suggests to remove the insoles and place each shoe in a separate pillowcase.
 Then, wash the shoes with bath towels to act as cushions.
-(Here are some tips to keep your shoes smelling fresh.)
+Here’s how often you should be washing everything in your home.

 Small clothing, like baby socks, can also get stuck in not-so-easy to reach places.
 According to HGTV, those small items can make their way into your washing machine’s vents and hoses.
 No one wants to deal with a flood—instead, wash those tiny items in a washable, mesh bag to make sure nothing escapes.